KaveIO/AmbariKave/README.md

 If you have git access, and are working from the git version, See the wiki.

-Insstallation of spark on a yarn cluster
+Installation of spark on a yarn cluster
 ==============================

 Currently spark is not directly installable through the ambarikave installer.
 If